matthmr/romaji-to-hiragana/README.md

 I wrap this shell code in a function that gets sourced by my `~/.zshrc` so I can call this by passing the function name, instead of the script name but whichever implementation works.
-The awk script will be in the repository root as `kkc.awk`, it can be used in the output of piped kkc.
+The awk script will be in the repository root as `scripts/kkc.awk`, it can be used in the output of piped kkc.

-Usage alongside `kkc.awk` *should* look as such:
+Usage alongside `scripts/kkc.awk` *should* look as such:

 ```txt
 $ romaji "kore ha nani" | sed 's/$/ 4/' | kkc | kkc.awk